tigera-cs/Calico-Security-Observability-Troubleshooting-Training/modules/5.Secure Kubernetes Network Using Wireguard Encryption/README.md

       kubernetes.io/hostname: ip-10-0-1-31.eu-west-1.compute.internal
 ```

-4. ssh into one of the cluster nodes to further valdiate and look into Wireguard configurations.
+4. ssh into one of the cluster nodes to further validate and look into Wireguard configurations.

 ```bash
 ssh worker1